Queen Anne style architecture: Australia

 In Australia the influence of Richard Norman Shaw contributed to the development of the Federation style, of which the heyday lasted from 1890 to 1915, and which is subdivided into twelve phases, Federation Queen Anne being one and the most popular style for houses built between 1890 and 1910.
-The style often utilised Tudor-style woodwork and elaborate fretwork that replaced the Victorian taste for wrought iron.
-Verandahs were usually a feature, as were the image of the rising sun and Australian wildlife; plus circular windows, turrets and towers with conical or pyramid-shaped roofs.
+The style often used Tudor-style woodwork and elaborate fretwork that replaced the Victorian taste for wrought iron.
+Verandahs were usually a feature, as were the image of the rising sun and Australian wildlife, plus circular windows, turrets, and towers with conical or pyramid-shaped roofs.

-The first Queen Anne house in Australia was Caerleon in the suburb of Bellevue Hill, New South Wales.
+The first Queen Anne house in Australia was Caerleon in the suburb of Bellevue Hill, Sydney.
 Caerleon was designed initially by a Sydney architect, Harry Kent, but was then substantially reworked in London by Maurice Adams.
 This led to some controversy over who deserved the credit.
 The house was built in 1885 and was the precursor for the Federation Queen Anne house that was to become so popular.
-The APA Building in the Melbourne city centre was an example of the Queen Anne style being used for non-residential purposes, though at some stage the building may have been apartments.
-It was demolished in 1981 after the modernism boom in Melbourne took off–factors that sealed its demolition included rapacious development, lax heritage attitudes in Australian cities, and the owner's own decision to argue for a demolition permit which was granted.
+The APA Building in the Melbourne central business district was an example of the Queen Anne style being used for non-residential purposes.
+However, at some stage, the building may have been apartments.
+It was demolished in 1981 after the modernism boom in Melbourne took off – factors that sealed its demolition included rapacious development, lax heritage attitudes in Australian cities, and the owner's decision to argue for a demolition permit, which was granted.

-Caerleon was followed soon after by West Maling, in the suburb of Penshurst, New South Wales, and Annesbury, in the suburb of Ashfield, New South Wales, both built circa 1888.
-These houses, although built around the same time, had distinct styles, West Maling displaying a robust Tudor influence that was not present in Annesbury.
-The style soon became increasingly popular, appealing predominantly to reasonably well-off people with an "Establishment" leaning.
+Caerleon was followed soon after by West Maling, in the suburb of Penshurst, New South Wales, and Annesbury, in the suburb of Ashfield, both built circa 1888.
+Although built around the same time, these houses had distinct styles, West Maling displaying a robust Tudor influence that was not present in Annesbury.
+The style became increasingly popular, appealing predominantly to reasonably well-off people with an "Establishment" leaning.

 The style as it developed in Australia was highly eclectic, blending Queen Anne elements with various Australian influences.
 Old English characteristics like ribbed chimneys and gabled roofs were combined with Australian aspects like encircling verandahs, designed to keep the sun out.
-One outstanding example of this eclectic approach is Urrbrae House, in the Adelaide suburb of Urrbrae, South Australia, part of the Waite Institute.
-Another variation with connections to the Federation Queen Anne style was the Federation Bungalow, featuring extended verandahs.
+One outstanding example of this eclectic approach is Urrbrae House, in the Adelaide suburb of Urrbrae, part of the Waite Institute.
+Another variation connected to the Federation Queen Anne style was the Federation Bungalow, featuring extended verandahs.
 This style generally incorporated familiar Queen Anne elements, but usually in simplified form.